 “We won’t be here long enough to feel the difference.
 Shall I unfasten and get our gear out now?”

-Prrrup knew her superior was not happy when he flicked his tail.
+Prrrup knew her superior was not happy; he was flicking his tail.
 His low, soft growl sent her loping to the galley.
 “Of course not, sir.
 No gear right now.
 Nourishment first.”

 “Right!
 Eat first, explore later, I always say.”
 Shvaart’s tail relaxed and curled around his haunches.

-“Yes, you do, sir.”
+“Yes, you do, sir, always, sir.”
 Prrrup returned with a packet secured between her teeth.
 She dropped it near Shvaart’s front paws and sat back on her haunches.

 Prrrup sat up straighter.
 Her ears twitched in several directions and her eyes widened.
 “Did you hear that?”